hey-heidi/Data-Analysis-Projects-using-Python/README.md

 #### These files are demonstrations of what I have learned from the Data Science and Machine Learning: Making Data-Driven Decisions Certificate Program by the Massachusetts Institute of Technology, Schwarzman College of Computing, IDSS in collaboration with Great Learning.🏅

-`Please Note: All my personal work in collaboration with Great Learning is permitted by the program advisor to be displayed only on my own GitHub account.
+`Please Note: All my personal work in collaboration with Great Learning is permitted by the program advisor to be displayed ONLY on my own GitHub account.
+The purpose of it is to display my personal work to recruiters.
 The unauthorized use or distribution of any file in this repository is strictly prohibited.`

 <details>